Monday, 4 August 2014

 MY VISIT

 When the United Counties League and PDFL hop was announced, I wasn't too keen on the latter.
-I go to visit grounds and these 2 would in all probability be fields.
-I did consider going to a pre-season friendly in place of the 2 PDFL games but in the end, decided to take the plunge and enter into the spirit of the hop by doing the whole day.
-Maybe I could have gone to another game, but what was done was done and I was going to make the most of it.
+I go to visit the grounds, and these two would in all probability be fields.
+I did consider going to a pre-season friendly in place of the two PDFL games, but in the end, decided to take the plunge and enter into the spirit of the hop by doing the whole day.
+Maybe I could have gone to another game, but what was done was done, and I was going to make the most of it.
 First up was Riverside v Uppingham Town.
 It wasn't far to go from Yaxley, little over a mile, so I was there in a few minutes.
-First stop was the bar but they only did Oakham Ales and Fosters, so I nipped down the local Co-Op and got myself 2 bottles of Stella Cidre.
-There wasn't much on the food front either with only Jacket Potatoes.
-The pitch was a simple roped off affair.
+First stop was the bar, but they only did Oakham Ales and Fosters, so I nipped down the local Co-Op and got myself 2 bottles of Stella Cidre.
+There wasn't much on the food front either, with only Jacket Potatoes.
+The pitch was a simple, roped-off affair.
 It's understandable at this level, but it's not really for me, as I go to see the grounds mainly.
 The admission charge was the same as the UCL Division 1 game at a proper ground, so I was hoping for a good contest.

 THE GROUND

-As above, the ground is a very basic affair, just a roped off pitch miles away from the clubhouse, which was made worse by the heavy rain.
-Nothing much in the way of a clubhouse (just a choice of bottled/canned beer/ales) and the only food was jacket potatoes as well as crisps etc. They don't need any more at their level, and the people were all friendly and welcoming, so if you are into the very basic levels of football, then go and pay them a visit.
+As above, the ground is a very basic affair, just a roped-off pitch miles away from the clubhouse, which was made worse by the heavy rain.
+Nothing much in the way of a clubhouse (just a choice of bottled/canned beer/ales), and the only food was jacket potatoes as well as crisps, etc. They don't need anything else at their level, and the people were all friendly and welcoming, so if you are into the very basic levels of football, pay them a visit.
+The ground is still used in the Peterborough & District Premier, as the home of Eye United.

 No comments: